 If screening tests indicate that you could have cancer, the next step is to have a biopsy.
 During this test, cells from the area of concern are removed so they can be studied in the lab.

 There are several types of biopsies.
 Your physician will determine which one is best for you.
-Biopsies are performed at The Star and Barry Tobias Women’s Health Center at CentraState by specially trained radiologists or surgeons and an all-female team of nurses and clinicians.
+Biopsies are performed at The Star and Barry Tobias Women’s Health Center at CentraState by specially trained radiologists or surgeons.

 Other clinical tests may be needed to determine the stage (extent) of the cancer.
 For example, is it confined to the breast or has it spread?
 Once the stage is determined, an appropriate treatment plan can be developed.